 Activate the contract

-In this tutorial we will use the WETH, DAI market (the example token addresses are for the Polygon Mumbai testnet).
+Note: the example token addresses are for the Polygon Mumbai testnet.

-We have to let Mangrove pull the outbound token from our new contract, and we can use the
+We have to let Mangrove pull the outbound token from our new contract - we can use the

 activate function for that.